arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ![The same data, this time shown with a quadratic curve that captures the pattern in the data well without chasing noise.](media/goodfit.png)

-Unlike this example, in a real analysis we never know what the true underlying relationship is, and that makes it very hard to know if you're under- or overfitting.
+Unlike the example here, in a real analysis we never know what the true underlying relationship is, and that makes it very hard to know if you're under- or overfitting.

-There are a number of practical techniques you can use to try to hit the right balance, though, especially [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
-Most of the machine learning tools you'll encounter are designed with the bias-variance tradeoff in mind.
+**So how can you tell if your model is hitting a good balance between bias and variance?**

+As you increase the complexity of your model, the fit will just get better and better on the training data, which could lead you to overfit.
+That's why we separate out test data from the training data.

 <details>